koehlma/pygtkspellcheck/README.md

 Python GTK Spellcheck is a simple but quite powerful spellchecking library for GTK written in pure Python.
 It's spellchecking component is based on [Enchant](http://www.abisource.com/projects/enchant/) and it supports both GTK 3 and 4 via [PyGObject](https://live.gnome.org/PyGObject/).

+**⚡️ News:** Thanks to [@cheywood](https://github.com/cheywood), Python GTK Spellcheck now supports GTK 4! 🎉

+**🟢 Status:** This project is mature, actively maintained, and open to contributions and co-maintainership.

 ## ✨ Features

 - **spellchecking** based on [Enchant](http://www.abisource.com/projects/enchant/) for `GtkTextView`
-- support for word, line, and multiple line **ignore regular expressions**
+- support for word, line, and multiline **ignore regular expressions**
 - support for both **GTK 3 and 4** via [PyGObject](https://live.gnome.org/PyGObject/) for Python 3
 - localized names of the available languages based on [ISO-Codes](http://pkg-isocodes.alioth.debian.org/)
 - support for custom ignore tags and hot swap of `GtkTextBuffer`